f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **disabled                     .1.3.6.1.4.1.12276.1.1.1.263171**

-The **disabled** SNMP trap will be sent whenever an interface is aministratively disabled.
+The **disabled** SNMP trap will be sent whenever an interface is administratively disabled.
 In the example below, port 6.0 is administratively disabled, and then another **linkdown** trap is sent.

 .. code-block:: bash